springfall2008/batpred/docs/apps-yaml.md

 low power charging mode (**switch.predbat_set_charge_low_power**).

 Predbat can now automatically calculate the charging curve for you if you have enough suitable historical data in Home Assistant.
-The charging curve will be calculated when battery_charge_power_curve option is *not* set in apps.yaml and Predbat performs an initial run (e.g. due to restarting AppDaemon or an edit being made to apps.yaml).
+The charging curve will be calculated when the battery_charge_power_curve option is *not* set in apps.yaml and Predbat performs an initial run (e.g. due to restarting AppDaemon or an edit being made to apps.yaml).

 You should look at the [AppDaemon/Predbat logfile](output-data.md#predbat-logfile) to find the predicted battery charging curve and copy/paste it into your `apps.yaml` file.
-This will also include a recommendation for how to set your **battery_rate_max_scaling** setting in HA.
+The logfile will also include a recommendation for how to set your **battery_rate_max_scaling** setting in HA.

 The YouTube video [charging curve and low power charging](https://youtu.be/L2vY_Vj6pQg?si=0ZiIVrDLHkeDCx7h) explains how the curve works and shows how Predbat automatically creates it.